 The Extensible Markup Language (XML) [19] is not an appropriate human readable format for this application.
 It is not simple and even Information Technology experts get lost in all of the nested brackets, XLink references and other complexities of the XML syntax.

 A structured text encoding is described in the following sub clauses that meets the requirements of being explicit and easy to read by not technical experts.
-There may be multiple different textual output formats that may be used by different states.
+There may be multiple different textual output formats that may be used by different states, which are variations on the Explicit Text Format” defined here.
 With each such output format there needs to be a complementary input process to allow the data to be read into a computer system.
 The deposit of a data set using a structured text encoding with UN/DOALOS requires a standardized output that can be read by a common piece of reader software.

-3) General Public Release Data – An approved dated set of MLB data that may be distributed to the general public for use.
-This dataset may include a special limiting legal usage statement in its metadata.
-If this data is distributed as part of a Marine Spatial Data Infrastructure (MSDI) it may be transformed to a different CRS (Coordinate Reference System) so that it can be displayed with other data on an MSDI.

-The released data will be a subset of the data holdings of a nation state.
-It will need to respect confidentiality agreements concerning data sources and other restrictions.
-This dataset may be reduced in resolution from the master data holding and have limited metadata.
-However, the use of this data may be widespread.
-The appropriate output format would be GML [11] or map images with XML metadata [8].
-These formats support a Marine Spatial Data Infrastructure (MSDI).
-Map images with XML metadata support the widely implemented Web Mapping Service (WMS) [10].
-GML supports the more flexible Web Feature Service (WFS) [12].
-For both these outputs parallel metadata information is required to support a Discovery Service.
-This involves implementation of the metadata required to drive the Catalogue Service for the Web (CSW) [14].
-The detailed GML schema or map image plus XML schema will depend upon the detailed information that will be released and presented on a server such as an MSDI service or other public distribution service.
-Another avenue for public release would be the KML [18] format.
-KML allows simple data to be overlaid on map backgrounds.
-This allows for very easy use of the data by the general public.

-Output Formats
+This document provides detail for an Explicit Text Format that is simple and easy to interpret in an official or legislative environment or to be used for deposit of a “List of Geographic Coordinates” to UN/DOALOS.
+The format allows Locations, Limits (and Boundaries) and Zones with their associated S-100 [1] compliant geometric Points, Curves and Surfaces to be described.

-Support for Use Case 1 and 3 make use of existing published international standards from IHO, ISO and OGC.
+Data may also be exchanged between states using existing published international standards from IHO, ISO and OGC.
 Only the general requirements for these encodings are given in this document.

-This document provides more detail for the second Use Case of defining an Explicit Text Format that is simple and easy to interpret in an official or judicial environment or to be used for deposit of a “List of Geographic Coordinates” to UN/DOALOS.
-The format allows Locations, Limits (and Boundaries) and Zones with their associated S-100 [1] compliant geometric Points, Curves and Surfaces to be described.Cartographic Portrayal is limited to Use Case 1.1 and 1.2 and is the responsibility of the S-101 Project Team with advice from the S-121 Project Team.
+No cartographic Portrayal is defined for the Explicit Text Format.
+Portrayal may be defined in other uses based on IHO S-100 portrayal methods..